Contiguous Memory Allocation in OS

 Worst-Fit

 This strategy is the opposite of the Best-Fit strategy.
-We sort the holes according to their sizes and choose the largest hole to be allotted to the incoming process.
-The idea behind this allocation is that as the process is allotted a large hole, it will have a lot of space left behind as internal fragmentation.
+We sort the holes according to their sizes and choose the largest hole from the available memory to be allotted to the incoming process.
+The idea behind this allocation is that it leaves a large block of memory as free space for future allocations.
 Hence, this will create a hole that will be large enough to accommodate a few other processes.